Uniswap/token-lists/README.md

 Changing a token address or chain ID is considered both a remove and an add, and should be a major version update.

+## Deploying your list

+Once you have authored the list, you can make it available at any URI.
+Prefer pinning your list to IPFS (e.g. via [pinata.cloud](https://pinata.cloud)) and referencing the list by an ENS name that resolves to the contenthash.

+### Linking an ENS name to the list

+An ENS name can be linked to a IPFS hash via the [contenthash](https://eips.ethereum.org/EIPS/eip-1577) text record.
+This is the preferred way of referencing your list.

 ## Examples

 You can find a valid example of a token list [here](test/schema/example.tokenlist.json).